Search

 3. The 1st Person Memory Palace

-You imagine yourself in the Memory Palace.
-You then imagine yourself seeing the journey you are following through your own eyes.
+You imagine yourself in the Memory Palace, literally seeing the journey as if through your own eyes.

-You can also pretend to be a character in a video game, series or movie and see through the eyes of that character.
+Or, you can pretend to be a character in a video game or movie and see through the eyes of that character.

-For example, using an outdoor Memory Palace, I could imagine being this Giordano Bruno statue and see parts of Rome I’ve created as Mind Palace as if through his eyes:
+For example, using an outdoor Memory Palace, I once imagined being this Giordano Bruno statue and navigated parts of Rome that I had previously developed into a small set of Memory Palaces.

 Giordano Bruno Statue of Mnemonist and Memory Palace Innovator With Anthony Metivier